SruthiKorembathe/CICDImplementation/Using-the-templates.md

 ### Notes, tips, all that

+You should take advantage of notes, tips, and other options in your own API documentation, especially if an endpoint for endpoints with non-obvious behavior or side effects, and call out helpful remarks.

-Throughout the template, I'll call out _notes_ and _tips_ like this:
+Throughout the templates, I'll call out _notes_ and _tips_ like this in the
+markdown:

 > [!NOTE]
 > Here is the first note.<br>